zarni-spring/QMirrorLeechBot/README.md

 - Mirror Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
-- Mirror all Youtube-dl supported links
+- Mirror all yt-dlp supported links
 - Docker support
 - Uploading to Team Drive
 - Index Link support